Postgres Plus Advanced Server Oracle Compatibility Developer's Guide : 1.3 Oracle Compatible Configuration Parameters

 A ROLLBACK command could have been issued instead of the COMMIT command in which case the insert of employee number 9001 would have been rolled back as well.

 Before creating a link to an Oracle server, you must direct Advanced Server to the correct Oracle home directory.
-You can either set the environment variable ORACLE_HOME to the installation directory of the Oracle client, or set the value of the oracle_home configuration parameter in the postgresql.conf file.
-The oracle_home configuration parameter will override the ORACLE_HOME environment variable.
+You can either set the LD_LIBRARY_PATH environment variable (or PATH on Windows) to the lib directory of the Oracle client installation directory or set the value of the oracle_home configuration parameter in the postgresql.conf file.
+The value specified in the oracle_home configuration parameter will override the LD_LIBRARY_PATH (or PATH on Windows) environment variable.

 The LD_LIBRARY_PATH (or PATH on Windows) environment variable must be set properly each time you start Advanced Server.
 To set the oracle_home configuration parameter in the postgresql.conf file, edit the file, adding the following line: